 Money talks and bullshit walks.
 And suffice it to say, Hwang’s dicey reputation was conveniently swept under the rug by several investment banks in the pursuit of those phat commissions.
 Institutions knew his talent would inevitably generate dollars, so they kept lending, and lending, and lending without any regard for the potential consequences.

-One segment of Hwang’s portfolio traded in blocks by Goldman Sachs, Morgan Stanley, and Wells Fargo last week was valued at almost US$40 billion.
+One segment of Hwang’s portfolio traded in blocks by Goldman Sachs, Morgan Stanley, and Wells Fargo in March 2021 was valued at almost US$40 billion.
 Due to transparency issues, however, the exact figure remains something of a mystery.
 As disposals keep emerging, estimates regarding the total portfolio have climbed from a relatively conservative US$50 billion, swelling all the way up to beyond US$100 billion.
-Bill Hwang’s own net worth / Archego’s net capital was believed to be in the vicinity of US$10 billion.
+Bill Hwang’s own net worth / Archego’s net capital was believed to be in the vicinity of US$20 billion.
 Now, it’s all gone.

 So how did it all go south?
 When his strategy backfired and trading positions swung in an unfavourable direction, the banks that were so happy to give Hwang money to play with issued margin calls – meaning he had to pony up some significant collateral to cover the losses.
 When he failed to pony up and defaulted on said margin calls, the banks had no choice but to stop the bleeding, limit exposure, and liquidate at a discounted price – triggering a historic sell-off.